-The demonstrated expansion of the hcp field in Fe-rich alloys (Figs. 1 and 2) is sufficient to permit experimental investigations of a wide range of physical and chemical properties that are relevant to studies of the Earth's core.
-For example, the eutectic temperature of the Fe-FeS system is in the hcp-only field of the Fe83Ru17 phase diagram for pressures greater than ~14 GPa, and it is in the hcp-only field of Fe71Os29 above ~5 GPa.
-This will allow metal/melt partitioning experiments between the hcp alloy and the coexisting melt for the first time.
-The solubility of candidate alloying light elements in the core, such as S, O, C, and Si, can also be determined in the hcp
+These results, combined with to those reported earlier [9], demonstrate that the addition of Ru or Os to Fe stabilizes the hcp structure of Fe-rich alloys to lower pressures and higher temperatures.
+The expansion of the hcp field in Fe-rich alloys (Figs. 1) is sufficient to permit experimental investigations into a wide range of physical and chemical properties that are relevant to studies of the Earth's core.
+For example, the eutectic temperature of the Fe-FeS system is in the hcp-only field of the Fe83Ru17 phase diagram for pressures greater than ~14 GPa, and in the hcp-only field of Fe71Os29 above ~5 GPa; this will allow metal/melt partitioning experiments between hcp alloy and coexisting melt for the first time.
+The solubility of candidate alloying light elements in the core, such as S, O, C, and Si, can also be determined in the hcp phase.
+Other relevant material properties that would be geophysically interesting to measure in Fe-rich hcp alloys might include thermal conductivity, chemical diffusivities, and elastic parameters.
+Preliminary work applying these results have been reported [10].